-Create an account by signing up and verifying your identification – You can sign up with your phone number or email.
+- Create an account by signing up and verifying your identification – You can sign up with your phone number or email address.
 The KYC (know your customer) process will help verify your identity and prevent fraud on the platform.

 Limit orders and Market orders are the two types of orders in Bit.com spot trading.
 A limit order allows you to set your market price before placing your order, and a Market order fills your order with the current market price.

 Coin-Margined Futures contracts are set up to be settled in cryptocurrency, eliminating the requirement for collateral to be held in stablecoins.
 Investing in cryptocurrency contracts can help you build a long-term stack since profits are settled in its underlying cryptocurrency.
 As prices rise, your collateral’s value will increase.
 You will increase your cryptocurrency assets.

 USDT-Margined futures enable users to build long or short positions and gain profits when the underlying asset price rises or falls.
 Bit.com officially launched it on March 15, 2022, which is available to only Unified Margin Mode(UM) users.
 Classic mode users do not have access to it, but they can migrate to Unified mode to use it.
 USDT-M futures are entitled and designated in USDT, and Bit.com already sides with USDT–margined perpetual swap and has no expiry.

 The value of options is influenced by underlying assets like stocks, commodities, foreign exchange, and cryptocurrencies.
 Option contract buyers have the right, but are not obliged, to purchase or sell the underlying asset; on the other hand, if the option expires in the money, the sellers are obliged to buy or sell.

 Unlike futures holders, they are not obligated to buy or sell the asset if they don’t wish to do so.
 Options holders or option buyers refer to traders who purchase call or put options, while option sellers and option writers refer to those who sell them.